halibiram/Nuvio-Wiki/docs/addons/plugins.md

 - Open any title and check its source list — a working provider shows up by name alongside your addon sources.
 - In Settings, the repository should show as enabled with a recent fetch/update timestamp rather than an error state.
 - If no providers appear after adding a repository, re-check that you enabled at least one provider inside it — the repository and its providers are toggled separately.

-### Finding Plugins

-The best way to find plugins is [joining the Nuvio streams discord](https://discord.gg/7C994hfSy).